-- Borrowing books General Collection of books for use in room or taking out. - Reserve Collection Collection of books that faculty and librarians have separated for the courses. - Electronic Reserve Faculty Instructor may place certain articles, quizzes, homework solutions, assignments, and other materials.
-This is available on the website of the Library.
-The student can be accessed using the institutional email.
-The documents are digitized and are governed by the copyright law. - Youth Collection consists of books and audiovisual resources for children and youth.
-It support the Elementary Education Program. - Special Collections consists of the collection of Arecibo Region, University Historical Archive, Francisco Matos Paoli Collection, among others.
+- Borrowing books General Collection of books for use in room or taking out. - Reserve Collection Collection of books that faculty and librarians have separated for the courses. - Youth Collection consists of books and audiovisual resources for children and youth.
+It supports the Elementary Education Program. - Special Collections consists of the collection of Arecibo Region, University Historical Archive, Francisco Matos Paoli Collection, among others.
 It organizes and preserves the bibliographic, historical and cultural heritage of the city and other towns in the region. - Reference Collection and Databases consists of the main sources of consultation of the Library as encyclopedias, dictionaries, atlases, among others.
-The databases include: ProQuest, EBSCOHOST, GALE, Science Direct, Wiley Online Library, Films on Demand, Microjuris, ACS, among others.
-Also Open Access Databases likes Dialnet, Redalyc, Scielo, Clacso are included. - Magazines and Newspapers Collection Contains magazines and newspapers printed and microfilmed.
-It has major magazines published in Puerto Rico and local newspapers.
+The databases include: ProQuest, EBSCOhost, GALE, Science Direct, Films on Demand, Microjuris, ACS, among others.
+Also, Open Access Databases likes Dialnet, Redalyc, Scielo, Clacso, Open TextBook are included. - Magazines and Newspapers Collection Contains magazines and newspapers printed and microfilmed.
+It has major magazines published in Puerto Rico and local newspapers. - Virtual Reference Virtual service where the information needs of the university community are answered through the use of technological tools such as: email, chat or other digital platforms